Revolt of Nagao Kageharu

 On 11/27 of Bunmei 14 (1482), Shigeuji and both branches of the Uesugi family reached a settlement known as the tohi gattai, an alliance between the central authorities in the capital of Kyōto and the Koga kubō in the Kantō.
 By this means, Shigeuji was pardoned by the bakufu.
 Moreover, Norisada returned to service under Akisada while Kageharu prepared for a revival under Shigeuji.

 in the seventh month of 1486, Dōkan was murdered by his lord, Uesugi Sadamasa, at the Kasuya residence.
-At the time of his death, he said we will be destroyed.
+At the time of his death, he purportedly said the clan would be destroyed.

-In 1487, the Yamauchi and Ōgigayatsu branches split, plunging into a struggle between the branches known as the Chōkyō Conflict.
-The fallen Nagao Kageharu allied with the Ōgigayatsu branch and resumed fighting against the Yamauchi branch.
-In 1493, at the height of this conflict, Ise Sōtan (later known as Hōjō Sōun) charged into Izu Province, decimated the Horigoe kubō, and advanced into Sagami.
-Before long, the two branches of the Uesugi family would be vanquished by the Gohōjō clan funded by Ise Sōtan.
+In 1487, the Uesugi family split between the Yamanouchi and Ōgigayatsu clans, plunging into a struggle between the clans known as the Chōkyō War.
+The fallen Nagao Kageharu allied with the Ōgigayatsu-Uesugi and resumed fighting against the Yamauchi branch.
+In 1493, at the height of this conflict, Ise Sōzui (later known as Hōjō Sōun) charged into Izu Province, decimated the Horigoe kubō, and advanced into Sagami Province.
+Before long, the Yamanouchi-Uesugi and the Ōgigayatsu-Uesugi would be vanquished by the Gohōjō clan funded by Ise Sōzui.